MikeGonzaBar/HomeMoneyManagement/API/README.md

 - `/transactions/`: Endpoints for managing transactions done by the user.

+- `/bank-statements/`: Endpoints for uploading and managing bank statement PDFs with AI-powered transaction extraction.

 Each endpoint offers specific functionalities related to the respective domain, facilitating efficient interaction with the frontend application.

 ### Users Endpoint